Beijing City International School: Academics

-IDEATE Program

-IDEATE challenges students to pursue their own ideas and transform their learning through meaningful educational pursuits.
-It is designed to celebrate and develop students’ strengths, talents, and skills in ways that will support any future aspirations.
-Flexibility within the program allows for a personalized avenue towards post-secondary education and a chance to focus on areas of their choosing.
-IDEATE will challenge and inspire students to achieve their potential.

 Accreditation

 BCIS is an IB World school that has been approved by the International Baccalaureate to develop and deliver courses under the IB Primary Years Programme, IB Middle Years Programme, and IB Diploma Programme.
 The Council of International Schools and the Western Association of Schools and Colleges both accredit BCIS (WASC).
 Because the school is registered with the Education Committee of Chaoyang District, BCIS can accept both foreign and Chinese national students.